Noble surnames, such as Deturre, evoke images of the ancient homeland of the Spanish people. The original bearer of the name Deturre, which is a local

 Early Notables of the Deturre family (pre 1700)

-Prominent among members of the family Juan de Torres, a fifteenth century knight; Alfonso de la Torre and Fernando de la Torre, fifteenth century Spanish poets; sixteenth century adventurer Diego de Torres; Francisco de la Torre, sixteenth century Spanish poet; Bartolomé de Torres Naharro, sixteenth century Spanish dramatist; Fernando M. Torre...
-Another 66 words (5 lines of text) are included under the topic Early Deturre Notables in all our PDF Extended History products and printed products wherever possible.
+Prominent among members of the family Juan de Torres, a fifteenth century knight; Alfonso de la Torre and Fernando de la Torre, fifteenth century Spanish poets; sixteenth century adventurer Diego de Torres; Francisco de la Torre, sixteenth century Spanish poet; Bartolomé de Torres Naharro, sixteenth century Spanish dramatist; Fernando M. Torre, Count of La Torre, who commanded the Spanish...
+Another 58 words (4 lines of text) are included under the topic Early Deturre Notables in all our PDF Extended History products and printed products wherever possible.